Bio-inspired photonics: Molecular biomimetics

 Molecular biomimetics involves the design of optical materials based on specific molecules and/or macromolecules to induce coloration.
 Molecularly Imprinted Polymers (MIPs) are specifically aimed at sensing macromolecules.
 They can also form them into specific structures that change color.
 Pigment-inspired materials aiming for specific molecular light absorption have been developed as for example melanin-inspired films prepared by polymerization of melanin precursors such as dopamine and 5,6-dihydroxyindole to provoke color saturation.

 Polydopamine is a synthetic polymer with color properties similar to melanin.
 It can also act to enhance the vibrancy and stability of structural colors.
 Materials based on the multi-layer stacking of guanine molecular crystals found in living organisms (e.g. fish and chameleons) have been proposed as potential reflective coatings and solar reflectors.
 Protein-based optical materials, for instance self-assembling reflectin proteins found in cephalopods and silk, have incited interest in artificial materials for camouflage systems, electronic paper (e-paper) and biomedical applications.
 Non-protein biological macromolecules such as DNA have also been utilized for bio-inspired optics.
 The most abundant biopolymer on earth, cellulose, has been also utilized as a principal component for bio-optics.
 Modification of wood or other cellulose sources can mitigate scattering and absorption of light leading to optically interesting materials such as transparent wood and paper.
+Modification of living tissue properties using combined irradiation may change their biological responses and physiological relevance.
 Pressure and solvent polarity affect the color of a manufactured cellulose membrane, to the point of detection by the naked eye.
 Cellulose can also be used as nanofibrils or nanocrystals after treatments.
 One such treatment involves a nitrating agent to form nitrocellulose.
 Cellulose nanocrystals can polarize light.